ajleeson/research_blog/_posts/2022-06-20-mini-experiments.md

 I'd also like to read literature as I work through these mini experiments.
 Reading should help build context for these experiments and should help generate ideas for analysis and comparison.
 As the summer progresses, I will update this post with relevant citations.

+---

 ### 1. Constant Wind Stress

 **Changes to Forcing:** To model a constant wind stress, I will add atmospheric forcing to the idealized estuary.
-The wind stress will be along-channel (N-S).
+The wind stress will be alongshore (E-W).

 **Analysis:** Calculate a tidally-averaged velocity profile and compare to the analytical velocity profile calculated in CEWA 570 (Hydrodynamics).
+Check whether wind induced upwelling or downwelling events.

+**References**

+MacCready, P., Banas, N. S., Hickey, B. M., Dever, E. P., & Liu, Y. (2009).
+A model study of tide-and wind-induced mixing in the Columbia River Estuary and plume.
+Continental Shelf Research, 29(1), 278-291.

+</br></br>

 ### 2. WWTP Nutrient Loading